 This form is for bookings only - you can not use it to check availability.
 Here is why Features Remote/isolated Reef dropoff Western style toilet Quiet hideaway Good house reef Sandy Beach Has own speedboat IDR 0 to 350,000 Details

 Dayan Homestay sits on the western shore of Pulau Dayan, a small island at the western end of Batanta’s north coast.

-Meals are served Dayan Homestay’s sand-floored dining room, which has fabulous sunset views to the Pam Islands.
+Meals are served Dayan Homestay’s over-water dining room, which has fabulous sunset views to the Pam Islands.
+As at all homestays, free drinking water and tea and coffee making supplies are provided there.

-Guests share a bathroom building that has a western style toilet and bucket bathing.
+Guests share a bathroom building that has a western style toilet and bucket bathing in two separate rooms.

 Electricity is supplied by a generator which runs from sunset until midnight.

 You’ll need to bring all the consumeables you consider essential for your stay, as Dayan Homestay is very remote.
 The nearest village (Yennyar/Marandan Weser) is about a twenty minute boat ride away, but only very basic supplies of the kind used by local people are available there.

 Raja Ampat suffers from a total lack of safe waste disposal and recycling services.
 All homestays request that their guests please take their inorganic waste away with them when they leave, so as to not contribute to the